Getting the best 18650 battery is a pretty complicated process and especially if you are totally new to the Lithium-ion 18650 world.

 18650 Battery Guide – Everything You Should Know

-You should first read this buying guide and then check out the suggested batteries.
+You should read this buying guide and then check out the suggested batteries.
 That way you will know which is the best 18650 battery for your needs.

 I have done vast research to compile this information in one place but one can never be too sure so you should continually educate yourself on lithium-ion batteries if you are a total newbie.
 It takes some time for all of this information to click in the place and for you to digest it.